Abourass/delta-green-server/README.md

 > A (fictional) Delta Green BBS

+## Recently Updated

+I cam back through and rewrote this using SvelteKit, have fun!

 ### ✨ [Demo (User: `newAgent`, Pass: `***`)](https://elegant-jang-3eefb2.netlify.app/)

 I made this as prop for my Delta Green game, and figured I'd share.
 If you want to run your own version, simply for this repo, then in your repo change `/src/Agents.ts` to add give players custom logins.